akinwilson/kmlflow/README.md

 ```

-## To do 26 Dec 2024
+## To do 27 Dec 2024
 1) Remove hardcoded persistent volume host filepath and allow for dynamic substitution.
-2) Add custom training dockerfile to use with experiments to repo.
-3) allow for training via the GPU.
+2) allow for training via the GPU. https://www.substratus.ai/blog/kind-with-gpus/
-4) Include the deployment of an MLFlow server to allow tracking model artifacts.
-6) Demonstrate the MLFLow server SDK in the examples folder
+3) Demonstrate the MLFLow server SDK in the examples folder.
+Build  training container and make sure the MLFlow client works from within the training container during the fitting routine
-7) Change the `deploy.sh` and `remove.sh` to use environment variables in order to dynamically change the local volume directory and cluster-name
+4) Change the `deploy.sh` and `remove.sh` to use environment variables in order to dynamically change the local volume directory and cluster-name
+5) implement an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) object for the dashboard, katib and mlflow UIs to avoid having to port-forward during a local deployment.
+6) Use helm to managed the deployment of applications.
+Helm will be used to deploy applications in a production environment.
+So it is best to be familiar with it for a local deployment.
+7) Include the deployment of a trained model using kubernetes-aligned approach to the deployment using the MLFlow framework.